This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 The joint supplement market is crowded with products that have weak or outdated evidence.
 These are the ingredients with meaningful clinical support.

 Collagen peptides provide the amino acid building blocks — primarily glycine, proline, and hydroxyproline — that the body uses to synthesize new collagen in cartilage, tendons, and ligaments.
 A 2019 study in the British Journal of Sports Medicine found that 15g of collagen peptides taken with vitamin C 60 minutes before exercise increased collagen synthesis markers by approximately 50% compared to placebo.
-The vitamin C co-factor is critical — collagen synthesis requires vitamin C as a cofactor and the effect drops significantly without it.
+The vitamin C co-factor is critical — collagen synthesis requires vitamin C as an enzymatic cofactor and the effect drops significantly without it.

 UC-II undenatured type II collagen works through a completely different mechanism than standard collagen peptides.
 Rather than providing building blocks, UC-II modulates the immune response that drives cartilage breakdown — a process called oral tolerance.
 At just 40mg per day, UC-II has outperformed glucosamine and chondroitin in head-to-head studies on knee pain and mobility in men with joint discomfort.